kremzeek/heraldsapp/README.md

 2. Do you need my username/password?

-    Unfortunately, the application needs it to log on.
+    The app needs your cookies.
+I have a help document describing how to get them.

-3. Isn't that dangerous for me?
+3. How dangerous is this?

+    If I were hostile, I could do the same things someone could do to your Gaia account if you walked away from your computer.
+Anything that requires a password won't work because I don't have it.

+4. Will you have username/password login?

     Yes.
-If you did ask this question, you should feel good about yourself.
-If I was a hostile entity, I could steal lots of stuff from your character given the password.

-4. So will you?

-No. I'm a professional software developer and it's not worth the damage to my career to get a few tens of dollars of your Gaia stuff, or even hundreds of dollars of stuff from a bunch of people.

-Still, you could change your password to something temporary, use it to log in with this app, and then change back to your original in your web browser.
-Were I hostile, that would give me only a tiny window to steal your items.
-I won't, but you should be paranoid.
-You could also experiment with your mule with no items.

-5. Is there some other way to handle authentication?
+I technically got that working first, but I didn't want to just throw something out there asking for a username and password.

     Ideally in the long term Gaia will just acquire this project, and then they would be in charge of it.
 That is not our situation currently.

-But, in the meantime, it's possible for me to try to import your cookies.
-That would significantly limit what I could do were I hostile.
-This might be too annoying to implement.
-If you have ideas about this, let me know.

-6. How do I install it?
+5. How do I install it?

     I have an APK file <a href="">here</a>.
 If you don't know what an APK file is or how to install one, you probably shouldn't be messing with this for the time being.

-7. I can't buy cards/edit armies/use chaos keys/do some certain special attack!
+6. I can't buy cards/edit armies/use chaos keys/do special attack!
 I can't see the graphics!
 What's wrong?

     Nothing.
 This is a minimum viable product.
 I want to make sure that battles can work.
 It's not even version 1 yet.
 I aim for functionality over prettiness.

-8. How can I reach you?
+7. How can I reach you?

     PM kremzeek on Gaia.
 I hope to have a thread for bug reports, too, in the HoC forums somewhere.

-9. Are you charging for this?
+8. Are you charging for this?

     Not at present.
 I do not intend to put in ads.

-10. So is this an official Gaia product?
+9. So is this an official Gaia product?

     **NO!**